Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * The `Readflix` page features a special selection of books for the month.
 * There is a navigation bar with a logo and a hamburger menu for mobile.
 * A carousel will allow you to slide to different pages to access the different sections of the website.
-* A section called Readflix will present a selection of 12 books for the month belonging to different type of collection.
+* A section called Readflix will present a special selection of 4 books (focus on one collection)
+* * From each book presented, users have the option to be save a book to their wishlist.

 #### Collections
 * The `Collections` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.